 Opportunity

-The patented set of drug candidates displays superb inhibition of mTOR kinase, a pathway frequently upregulated in a multitude of difficult-to-treat malignancies, including colorectal cancer.
-Unlike rapalogs, which only inhibit the mTORC1 complex, the novel drugs inhibit mTOR kinase activity, which is the essential enzymatic unit of both mTORC1 and mTORC2.
-The novel drugs are currently being developed preclinically in state-of-the-art cancer models.
-The University of Edinburgh seeks a partner with the experience and capital to progress this IP towards IND-enabling studies and clinical trials.
+The patented set of drug candidates displays superb inhibition of mTOR kinase activity.
+Thus, unlike rapalogs which only inhibit the mTORC1 complex, the novel drugs disrupt both mTORC1 and mTORC2.
+These molecules are currently in pre-clinical development with efficacy obtained in cancer models.
+The University of Edinburgh is looking for a partner with the experience and capital to progress this IP towards IND-enabling studies and clinical trials.

 Technology